A Way of Life

 Spiritualists accept that they are personally responsible for their actions and the results they bring.
 The central beliefs of; a higher power – God, that the Spirit World is real, that humans survive physical death, and that communication with the Spirit World is a proven fact, coupled with love, unity, equality, service, harmony, and the progress of humans constitutes a way of life.

 Spiritualism has no founding prophet, no dogma, creed or scriptures.
 Since the initial manifestations that marked the advent of Modern Spiritualism at Hydesville, New York, in 1848, to this day, Spirit has continuously revealed itself through the dedicated services of our mediums in order to teach, guide, comfort, encourage and heal.

 As a way of life, Spiritualism engages our entire being in an effort to attain our true spiritual nature, our highest and best, a higher ground from which to live our lives.
-This is not simple.
+This is not a simple task.
 It requires a conscious effort to think good thoughts, to speak kind and loving words, to reach out and help those in need and to act for the good of all concerned.
 It also means to honour our God-given gifts and share them with others.
-Essentially, it is to live in joy, give generously, show loving-kindness toward all, appreciate Gods creation and be thankful for everything.
+Essentially, it is to live in joy, give generously, show loving-kindness toward all, appreciate God's creation and be thankful for everything.

-Spiritualism addresses the deeper questions of life.
+Spiritualism addresses the more profound questions of life.
 For those of you who are willing to live by its teachings, it will open the way to higher levels of consciousness, uncover the hidden treasures of your soul and reward you with the companionship of spirits in this world and the next.
 It is an exciting journey of self-discovery, self-mastery, service, and fulfillment.